 7. College in New Hampshire costs around $16,070.

 New Hampshire carries the title of the most expensive state when it comes to tuition for its in-state students.
 And the out-of-state tuition is also high, averaging at $28,430.
 As a note, these numbers don’t include room and board, just tuition and fees.
-For those interested in the overall average cost of public college on a national level, the national education statistics show that tuition for in-state students is $9,970 and $25,620 for out-of-state students.
+For those interested in the overall average cost of public college on a national level, education statistics show that tuition for in-state students is $9,970 and $25,620 for out-of-state students.

 8. The average cost of college in Wyoming is $5,220.

 The title of lowest average tuition for in-state students goes to Wyoming.
 Tuition for their out-of-state peers is also reasonable, averaging at $16,830.

 9. It costs $6,360 on average for college in Florida.

 Florida has the second-lowest average tuition rate in the US for in-state students, according to the recent college cost statistics.
 Those who aren’t Florida residents had to pay an average of $21,880 in tuition and fees for the year.
 Similar prices are expected for 2019, as with the other schools on the list.